 You will need:

-» Whatever part of the pig you have decided to use, as described above, you need to clean it and boil it in salt water.
+- Whatever part of the pig you have decided to use, you need to clean it and boil it in saltwater as described above.

-» To make the pudding you grate the sweet potato in to a mixing bowl, add a pinch of sugar and salt, then add 2 oz of butter, 2 tsp of oil, chop the chives and thyme and add to the bowl.
+- To make the pudding, you grate the sweet potato into a mixing bowl, add a pinch of sugar and salt, add 2 oz of butter, 2 tsp of oil, chop the chives and thyme and add to the bowl.

-» Grate 2 onions and add half to the bowl, save the other half for the pickle.
+- Grate two onions and add half to the bowl; save the other half for the pickle.
 Now set this bowl aside to absorb the flavor while you prepare the pickle.

-» Now chop up the parsley.
-Then taking great care, usually wearing rubber gloves slice up half a scotch bonnet pepper in to very small pieces.
-Wash your hands immediately and do not touch your eyes, scotch bonnet peppers can really burn the skin.
+- Now chop up the parsley.
+Then taking great care, usually wearing rubber gloves, slice up half a scotch bonnet pepper into tiny pieces.
+Wash your hands immediately, and do not touch your eyes; scotch bonnet peppers can burn the skin.

-» Now add your remaining onion to the bowl and then squeeze lime juice and salt to your mixing bowl with the cucumber, sweet peppers, scotch bonnet peppers and parsley.
+- Now add your remaining onion to the bowl and then squeeze lime juice and salt into your mixing bowl with the cucumber, sweet peppers, scotch bonnet peppers, and parsley.

-» By now your pork should be cooked, so drain off the salt water and now sprinkle with lime juice.
+- By now, your pork should be cooked, so drain off the saltwater and now sprinkle it with lime juice.

-» Now go back to your pudding mixture and put it is a grease proof oven dish and bake in the oven until cooked.
+- Now go back to your pudding mixture, put it in a greaseproof oven dish, and bake in the oven until cooked.

 - Then serve with the pork and souse.